jddf/jddf-go/README.md

 > Documentation on godoc.org: [https://godoc.org/github.com/jddf/jddf-go][docs]

-This package is a Golang implementation of **JSON Schema Langugage**.
+This package is a Golang implementation of **JSON Data Definition Format**.
 You can use this package to:

 1. Validate input data against a schema,
 2. Get a list of validation errors from that input data, or